timjstewart/HammerBot/README.md

 # HammerBot #

+An HTTP/HTTPS service testing framework.

-''Hammer - verb. to work at constantly, to quesiton in a relentless manner.''
+*Hammer - verb. to work at constantly, to quesiton in a relentless manner.*

 ## Examples ##